ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vpc.md

 ```bash
 ibmcloud is in-init $VMWARE_JUMP --private-key @~/.ssh/id_rsa
 ```

+Tip: If running inside of Git Bash on Windows, prefix the above command with 'MSYS_NO_PATHCONV=1'.
+{:tip}

 Tip: Inbound access to RDP port (TCP/3389) is blocked by default.
 Add a SG rule for inbound TCP/3389 from your IP to access the jump.
 {:tip}